Member of Basketball Hall of Fame

 “The Dream” was the first overall pick in the 1984 NBA Draft by the Houston Rockets in a class that included Michael Jordan, Charles Barkley and John Stockton.
 In his rookie season, Olajuwon made an immediate impact for the Rockets averaging 20.6 points, 11.9 rebounds and 2.68 blocked shots per game.
 He led the league in rebounding in 1989-90 and in 1990, 1991 and 1993 led league in blocked shots.
 The twelve-time NBA All-Star was a five-time All-Defensive team selection, six-time All-NBA first team selection, three-time All-NBA second team selection and ended his career as the all-time leader in blocked shots with 3,830.

-In 1996, the Lagos, Nigeria native helped the USA Men’s Basketball team capture the Olympic Gold Medal.
+In 1996, Olajuwon helped the USA Men’s Basketball team capture the Olympic Gold Medal.
 After retiring from the game, Olajuwon had his Rockets #34 jersey officially retired.
-He was later named as one of the Top 50 Greatest Players in NBA History.
+He was selected as one of the NBA’s 50 Greatest Players in 1996 and one of the 75 Greatest Players in 2022.
 In 2008, he was enshrined into the Naismith Memorial Basketball Hall of Fame.

 While at the University of Houston, Olajuwon teamed-up with future NBA Hall of Famer Clyde Drexler on the high-flying “Phi Slamma Jamma” squads, leading the Cougars to three NCAA Final Four appearances.

 In 1995, Olajuwon founded the Dream Foundation charity based in Amman, Jordan providing social services through youth activities and sports.

 The Lagos, Nigeria-native opened his first “Big Man” camp in 2006, instructing young basketball players good techniques for being a force on the in the paint on the hardwood.